yunseo-kim/yunseo-kim.github.io/_posts/en/2024-10-08-schrodinger-equation-and-the-wave-function.md

 > "God does not play dice."
 > *by Albert Einstein*

-The particle was at $C$ from the beginning.
+The particle was at $C$ all along.
 This is also the perspective of Einstein and Schrödinger.
-However, from this viewpoint, quantum mechanics is an incomplete theory because while the particle was actually exactly at $C$, due to the limitations of the theory, we can only know the particle's position as a probability distribution until measurement.
-In other words, according to this view, indeterminacy is not an essential property of nature but a result of the limitations of quantum mechanics, and there must be some hidden variables in addition to $\Psi$ that need to be known to perfectly describe the particle.
+However, from this viewpoint, quantum mechanics is an incomplete theory because while the particle was actually exactly at $C$, the theory's limitations only allow us to know the particle's position as a probability distribution until measurement.
+In other words, according to this view, indeterminacy is not an essential property of nature but a limitation of quantum mechanics, and there must be some hidden variables in addition to $\Psi$ that need to be known to perfectly describe the particle.

-> Schrödinger once worked as an assistant under Einstein and continued to interact with him afterwards.
+> Schrödinger once worked as an assistant under Einstein, who was his mentor, and continued to interact with Einstein afterwards.
 It is likely that Schrödinger's realist and deterministic stance was also influenced by this relationship.
 {: .prompt-info }

 ### Orthodox Position